Products and Services

 HEALTHeCOMMUNITY Portal

 The portal provides a single sign-on (SSO) with two-factor user authentication and access to HEALTHeLINK.
-For providers with credentials, the HEALTHeCOMMUNITY Portal can also provide access to the New York State Department of Health (NYS DOH) Health Commerce System (HCS) where providers can access the Internet System for Tracking Over-Prescribing (I-STOP) application to see a patient’s history of prescriptions for controlled substances.
+For providers with credentials, the HEALTHeCOMMUNITY Portal can also provide access to New York State Department of Health’s Health Commerce System (HCS) where providers can access the Tracking Over-Prescribing (I-STOP) application to see a patient’s history of prescriptions for controlled substances.

 Query Based Patient Summary Record

-The Patient Summary record, available through HEALTHeLINK’s Health Information Exchange (HIE) platform, provides access to a patient’s clinical records, with their consent, from all HEALTHeLINK data sources.
+The Patient Summary record, available through HEALTHeLINK’s platform, provides access to a patient’s clinical records, with their consent, from all HEALTHeLINK data sources.
 In addition, any CCD uploaded at the close of an encounter may be viewed.
-If the practice has a Results Delivery interface to an EHR enabled, a provider is able to share any result from the user interface (except radiology images) to the provider’s EHR.
+If the practice has a Results Delivery interface to an EHR enabled, a provider can share any result from the user interface (except radiology images) to the provider’s EHR.

-Value to providers: The patient summary allows a provider treating a patient access to clinical records that may not be in the patient’s chart because the provider was not copied on the clinical results or the provider was not a physician of record for a particular result.
-This is especially useful in acute settings for specialists, preparing to treat a patient, who need the full clinical history, and for providers who are seeing a patient for the first time and need their clinical history.
+Value to providers: The patient summary allows a provider treating a patient access to clinical records that may not be in the patient’s chart because the provider was not copied on the clinical results, or the provider was not a physician of record for a particular result.
+This is especially useful in acute settings for specialists preparing to treat a patient who needs the full clinical history, and for providers who are seeing a patient for the first time and need their clinical history.
 This eliminates the need to call various data sources to search for clinical data and is available at any time day or night.

 Statewide Patient Record Lookup (sPRL)

-This allows providers from all Qualified Entities (QEs) in NYS to query and retrieve patient information from all other QEs in NYS through the SHIN-NY.
+This allows providers from all Qualified Entities (QEs) in NYS, of which HEALTHeLINK is one, to query and retrieve patient information from all other QEs in NYS through the SHIN-NY.

-Value to providers: With patient consent, providers can access patient’s medical information from across NYS.
+Value to providers: With patient consent, providers can access a patient’s medical information from across NYS.

 Digital Image Exchange

 Provides authorized users of HEALTHeLINK with access to diagnostic quality radiology images from multiple picture archiving and communication systems (PACS).
-The Digital Image Exchange allows for the access of Radiology images in a number of ways:
+The Digital Image Exchange allows for the access of radiology images in several ways:

 Value to providers/patients: Provides simple, secure access to images from any PACS connected to HEALTHeLINK.
 No more lost images, films, or CDs.
 Patients receive the most effective and efficient care because of immediate access to radiology images, as well as radiology reports.
 It also improves patient safety by helping eliminate radiation exposure associated with duplicate exams.